Learning Abroad Center

 Accommodation: Hostel Sabana

-Meals are "all inclusive" featuring local cooking except one night out per week on the town on your own (a break for the cook!), and the mid-weekend ocean retreat when you will be on your own!
+Meals are "all inclusive" featuring local cooking.
+There will be one night out on the town per week where you will be responsible for your own meals, and a mid-weekend ocean retreat when you will be on your own.
 Note: the Hostel stay is "dry" (no alcohol).

 Application Deadline